junit-5/PalindromeHero/README.md

     e)	Return a list of DynamicTests.

     f)	Run the Testclass.
 Junit 5 manages the rest for.
-At runtime it’ll generate tests dynamically, depending on your content in `palindrome.txt`.
+At runtime it’ll generate tests dynamically, depending on your content in `palindromes.txt`.
 The tests will display nicely in your test report.

     g)	Try adding entries to the textfile and rerun the Testclass.
 The new entries should generate new Tests.